 The City of Beacon owns and operates a Wastewater Treatment Plant (WWTP), located at Dennings Point, and a water treatment plant located at Liberty Street.
 In 2021, the water and wastewater treatment sector in Beacon accounted for 32% of total operational emissions due to the energy-intensive processes involved in maintaining healthy and clean water for consumption, as well as in complying with environmental standards associated with purification of wastewater.
+Wastewater treatment is one of the City's most emission-intensive operations.

-Wastewater treatment is one of the City's most emission-intensive operations, and the City has identified a short-term opportunity to reduce one source of emissions, the oil-burning heating system.
+The City has identified a short-term opportunity to reduce one source of emissions, the oil-burning heating system.
+The City also identified an opportunity to install heat pumps in one or more of the buildings at the water treatment plant.

-Electrify WWTP Administrative Building Description & benefits Reduction Potential: 5.49% of total 2021 CoB emissions Co-Benefits: Public health, cost savings, equity The City of Beacon plans to electrify the heating system of its wastewater administrative building by converting to a heat pump.
+Electrify WWTP Administra tive Building Description & benefits Reduction Potential: 5.49% of total 2021 CoB emissions Co-Benefits: Public health, cost savings, equity The City of Beacon plans to electrify the heating system of its wastewater administrative building by converting to a heat pump.
 This may involve conducting an energy study beforehand to provide specific recommendations.
 The new system would reduce the amount of GHG emitted by the building, lessen energy use overall, and therefore save money on energy bills.
-The replacement will also improve air quality for those who work at the wastewater KPI Conduct energy audit / assessmeReplace boiler with heat pump. nt of administrative building; and Responsible staff City Administrator; andHead of Wastewater Department Proposed timeline Wastewater Administrative Building: 202 25
+The replacement will also improve air quality for those who work at the wastewater plant and live nearby.
+KPI Conduct energy audit / assessment of administrative building Replace boiler with heat pump Responsible staff City AdministratorHead of Wastewater Department Proposed timeline Wastewater Administrative Building: 202 25